benwilcock/pcf-spring-cloud-services-demo/README.md

     > Both a `gradlew` command for building the microservices and a `manifest.yml` describing the microservices has been provided for you.

-Once the services have been provisioned and the apps have been happily built and deployed to PCF, you can begin to check out the combined features of this microservice architecture.
+Once the SCS services have been provisioned and the apps you build have been bound and deployed to PCF, you're ready to examine the power of their combined features with this microservice architecture.

-## Server Consoles

-Once the services are provisioned, you'll find that SCS has made the following UI consoles available to you.

- - RabbitMQ (RabbitMQ Console)
- - Service Registry (Eureka Dashboard)
- - Circuit Breaker (Hystrix Dashboard)

-You can get to these consoles by following the `Services(x) -> [Your Service Name] > Manage` link in the PCF Apps Manager application.

-Zipkin is not part of the SCS tile, but it also provides a UI for searching for traces which you can get to by opening the app in your browser using the link provided in the PCF Apps Manager.

 ## Using the Microservices